rosedu/workshop-github/README.md

 Each of you should do the following:

-1. Create of fork of the other's repository.
+1. Create a fork of the other's repository.
    Be sure to give it a different name, not to clash with your own `workshop-github` repository name.

 1. Clone the fork locally: